Different Stages International

-This is a must-attend event for theatre professionals passionate about new writing on the international stage.
-Different Stages International will be Livestreamed and BSL interpreted.
+It was a must-attend event for theatre professionals passionate about new writing on the international stage.
+Different Stages International was Livestreamed and BSL interpreted.

 - A keynote speech, from David Greig, award-winning playwright and Artistic Director of Edinburgh's Lyceum Theatre.
-David will address the importance of international collaboration; personal experiences of working in partnership, and the need for all of us to be ambitious, brave and outward looking.
+David's speech can be viewed here.

 - Round table discussions facilitated by professional playwrights and theatre practitioners.
-These sessions allow you to share different experiences; models and practice; challenges and success stories - and get to know as many new people as possible.
+These sessions allowed participants to share different experiences; models and practice; challenges and success stories - and get to know as many new people as possible.

-- An informal drinks reception giving you the opportunity to take conversations further and meet delegates you might not yet have had the chance to.
+- An informal drinks reception offering the participants the opportunity to take conversations further and meet delegates they might not yet have had the chance to.

-Join playwrights, translators, promoters, producers, directors, dramaturgs and others, from all over the world, as we gather for a vital conversation about the place of new writing internationally.
+Playwrights, translators, promoters, producers, directors, dramaturgs and others, from all over the world, gathered for a vital conversation about the place of new writing internationally.